mwunsch/weary/README.md

 ## Installation

 You do have Rubygems right?
+You do use [Gemcutter](http://gemcutter.org/), right?

 	sudo gem install weary